I’m throwing some ideas out for those thinking of adding Dash-cams or Radar Detectors without using suction-cup brackets.

 He also recommends that the ideal ground connection point is behind the 10 mm bolt that secures the fuse module (note the black wire with an eyelet terminal adjacent to fuse #5).

 ⇓ Rfiner used the tips offered in Turborascal’s article while wiring up a dash cam in his MX-5 RF, which has fewer empty fuse slots, and ended up using fuse #6 for 12 volt switched power and fuse #14 for his hot 12 volt source instead.
-Note that a fuse tap plugged into fuse #14 needs to be oriented downwards though.
+Note that a fuse tap plugged into fuse #14 (or any of the other slots in the bottom row) needs to be oriented downwards though.
+He added:

 Other related articles…